Joint bank accounts

 Setting up a joint savings account is a great idea if you’re looking to make a big purchase, like a house, together.
 It means you can work towards your goal together, with both of you able to deposit funds and contribute.
 You should have all the benefits of a single savings account, but simply with two, or even more, people.

 However, you can’t open a joint ISA.
-The ‘I’ stands for ‘individual’, so there are no options for a joint account.
+The ‘I’ stands for ‘individual’, so there can only be one account holder.
+There aren’t any ISA options for a joint account.

 Comparing joint current accounts